 In the logistics sector, being lean is simply a way to recognize and eliminate wasteful activities from the supply chain.
 The goal is to increase product flow and speed.
 This concept is known as Lean Logistics and has become a popular term in supply chain management.

-Lean Logistics is all about improving operations at all levels and optimizing the supply chain by minimizing waste.
+Lean Logistics is all about improving operations at all levels and optimizing the supply chain by reducing waste, which is important for supply chain control.
 This is achieved through better inventory and material management, and by eliminating unnecessary steps in delivery, such as:

 Womack, James P., Daniel, T. Jones (1996) Lean Thinking